Addteq-Training/java-backend/README.md

 -   Make sure you have a working environment with Java 8 installed
 -   Use any IDE of your choice as well as the build tool (Maven, Gradle etc).
 Also have a REST client like Postman installed to test your APIs developed.
 -   Use any web server of your choice
--   You would also need access to the database (see the Database section below for details) and the necessary drivers
+-   You would also need access to the database (see the Database section below for details) and the necessary drivers.
+If for any reason, you are not able access the database, feel free to use any JDBC compatible relational database in your local environment (MySQL, Postgres etc)
 -   You are free to choose the format of your REST endpoints (URIs)
 -   Be sure to follow the best practices for coding and also add any related unit tests.
 The code should be as close to the production-ready code as possible.